clj/nim-esp8266-examples/README.md

 ### Garbage Collection: Regions

-Shows how to enable and use the *Regions* garbage collector
+Shows how to enable and use the *Regions* garbage collector.

-**Note:** There are quite a few aspects of this garbage collector which does not work in the current version of Nim (1.0.2).
+**Note:** There are quite a few aspects of this garbage collector which does not work in the current version of Nim (1.2.0).
 See the source code for details.

+### Garbage Collection: ARC

+Shows how to enable and use the *ARC* garbage collector.
+Requires Nim 1.2.0+ (**Note:** ARC is currently experimental in 1.2.0).

 ### MQTT: Blinky